 The network also helps to support the dissemination of best practices and sharing of information between the Member States.
 The ministry also takes part in the work of IGC (Intergovernmental Consultations on Migration, Asylum and Refugees) and the integration working groups of UNHCR (the UN Refugee Agency).

 The Ministry of Employment and the Economy has responsibility in Finland for national coordination of matters relating to the International Labour Organization (ILO).
-ILO is a UN special agency developing international labour standards and promoting social justice.
+ILO is the oldest UN specialized agency celebrating its Centenary in 2019.
+ILO develops international labour standards and promotes social justice.

 The Ministry of Economic Affairs and Employment cooperates with the Organisation for Economic Co-operation and Development (OECD) and takes part in the work aimed at ensuring observance of the updated European Social Charter of the Council of Europe.

 The Ministry of Economic Affairs and Employment takes part in Nordic cooperation concerning labour market, labour law and working environment policy issues in the Nordic Council of Ministers for Labour (MR-A) and the Nordic Committee of Senior Officials for Labour (ÄK-A) and its divisions.
 The ministry also take part in the Nordic co-operation on integration issues.

 Lippe Koivuneva, lippe.koivuneva(at)tem.fi